Avi GSLB Architecture

 Only an admin can resume updates to the GSLB configuration.

-To know more about changing the GSLB Leader and site recovery, please refer to Avi GSLB Site Configuration and Operations.
+To learn more about changing the GSLB leader and site recovery, please refer to Avi GSLB Site Configuration and Operations.

 Tenancy and GSLB